Patients’ rights: what you are entitled to

 - to look at your treatment documents and your patient record.

-- get comprehensible information and explanations.
+- to obtain clear information and explanations.

 - to have your privacy and data protected.